Feminist legal theory: The postmodern model

 Postmodern feminist legal theorists reject the liberal equality idea that women are like men as well as the difference theory idea that women are inherently different from men.
 This is because they do not believe in singular truths and instead see truths as multiple and based on experience and perspective.
-Feminists from the postmodern camp use a method known as deconstruction in which they look at laws to find hidden biasses within them.
-Postmodern feminists use deconstruction to demonstrate that laws should not be unchangeable since they are created by people with biasses and may therefore contribute to female oppression.
+Feminists from the postmodern camp use a method known as deconstruction in which they look at laws to find hidden biases within them.
+Postmodern feminists use deconstruction to demonstrate that laws should not be unchangeable since they are created by people with biases and may therefore contribute to female oppression.
+More recent scholarship has focused on sex/gender as manipulable tools of state policy, showing that state definitions of male and female often depend on the use of the category in furthering particular state projects.

 Hedonic Jurisprudence

 Feminist legal theory produced a new idea of using hedonic jurisprudence to show that women's experiences of assault and rape was a product of laws that treated them as less human and gave them fewer rights than men.
 With this feminist legal theorists argued that given examples were not only a description of possible scenarios but also a sign of events that have actually occurred, relying on them to support statements that the law ignores the interests and disrespects the existence of women.